oegea/adp/README.md

 The first step on ADP is to configure the UPDATE CLIENT.
 In this operation, the end-user will provide to the UPDATE CLIENT with the URL with which to access the APPLICATION SERVICE.

+Additionally, the UPDATE CLIENT MAY ask the end-user if

 The UPDATE CLIENT will then do an HTTPS GET request to the indicated URL.
 In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data:

  1. ADP version used by the APPLICATION SERVICE.
 This MUST be contained inside a string parameter named "protocolVersion".